microsoft/botframework-cli/specs/LUIS-TestDevSpec.md

 ### Summary

 - Support lu file format and json file format as the input file.
 - Support both intent and entity test.
+Entity types include the simple entity, ml entity and composite entity.
 - Support intent only test.
+- Support role test for prebuilt entity and custom entity type.
-- Entity types include the simple entity, ml entity, composite entity, and the entity with role.
+    - eg. simiple entity, ml entity, composite entity, regex entity, list entity, prebuit entity, pattern.any entity
 - Support batch testing.
 - Result includes the summary at the beginning and the detail attached right after that.
   - Precision, Recall, and F1 for each intent and entity at the top of the report.